peteroupc/MailLib/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 The Unicode code point at the previous position.
 Returns -1 if  <i>index</i>
  is 0 or less, or is greater than the string's length.
-Returns a value as pecified under <i>surrogateBehavior</i>
+Returns a value as specified under  <i>surrogateBehavior</i>
  if the previous character is an unpaired surrogate code point.
-If the eturn value is 65536 (0x10000) or greater, the code point takes up two TF-16 code units.
+If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>str</i>
  is null.

 <a id="CodePointCompare_string_string"></a>
 ### CodePointCompare